 Once your contacts are synchronized, you will have access to the Group menu, with the list of imported groups.

-If you have members, the Active members group will be present.
+If you have members, the Active members group will be present by default.

-A group cannot contain any contacts.
+A contact group cannot be empty.
 For example, a group by type of membership is created, only if active members are registered to this type of membership.

 Also, if you have validated participants to your events, one group per event will be present.
 This group will have the name of your event.